Publication Ethics

 The Editorial Board considers the following to be the forms of incorrect borrowing:

-• absence of graphical highlighting of literal text citation when there are references to the source;
+• absence of graphical highlighting of literal text citations when there are references to the source;

 • incorrect references (incomplete bibliographic description of the sources, which prevents their identification;